oracle/pushiomanager-react-native/README.md

 	```

 - Once the SDK is configured, register the app with Responsys,
-	- Use Platform check to detect the platform.
+	- Combine above steps and use Platform check to detect the platform.

             ```javascript
             import { Platform } from 'react-native';